Highlights

 Edinburgh: Explore the city with your Local Expert as you travel along Princes Street to see the Scott Memorial, the neoclassical Adam facades of New Town and the official Scottish residence of the King, Palace of Holyroodhouse.

-Inverness: At the exciting Culloden Visitor Centre, discover why the Battle of Culloden lasted only an hour yet changed the Highland way of life forever.
+Inverness: At the Culloden Visitor Centre, you’ll discover why the Battle of Culloden lasted only an hour yet changed the Highland way of life forever.

-Isle of Skye: Take in the wild beauty, from the jagged Cuillin Hills to the harbour village of Broadford.
+Isle of Skye: Take in Scotland’s wild beauty, from the jagged Cuillin Hills to the harbour village of Broadford.

 Eilean Donan: Stop for a photo of this gorgeous castle built on an island in the Loch.

-Inverness: At the exciting Culloden Visitor Centre, discover why the Battle of Culloden lasted only an hour yet changed the Highland way of life forever.
+Inverness: At the Culloden Visitor Centre, you’ll discover why the Battle of Culloden lasted only an hour yet changed the Highland way of life forever.

-Isle of Skye: Take in the wild beauty, from the jagged Cuillin Hills to the harbour village of Broadford.
+Isle of Skye: Take in Scotland’s wild beauty, from the jagged Cuillin Hills to the harbour village of Broadford.

 Eilean Donan: Stop for a photo of this gorgeous castle built on an island in the Loch.